 Iranian music scene is a bit hidden from the rest of the world.
 But I know very well that there are many excellent musicians.
 Could you recommend some bands from Iran which deserve to be known more?
 For example: are KAHTMAYAN from Tehran still active?
 I have been waiting for a new record for 12 years already.

 There are so many good bands here that the world needs to know about, for example, there’s a metalcore band named “Our Of Nowhere”, such cool guys and talented musicians with amazing music.
 Or I know a progressive metal Band named “The Ravel” and I know that their upcoming album is going to be great.
 Great musicians, fantastic guitarists “Soheil Zarin Kelk” and “Andre Khachikian” and bass Player “Mohammad Nik” with amazing vocalist “Hadi Kiani”, who I believe is one of the best singers in Iran.
+I haven’t heard anything about Kahtmayan for years but I know that they had an album or two ready but for some reasons they haven’t done it yet.

 I have seen several photos of your rehearsal room and I must say that none of the rehearsal rooms I visited in Iran looked alike.
 Yours is so luxurious.
 What is that space?